Texas Football Wood Lockers: Complete Program Guide

 Number displays: Displaying jersey numbers on lockers is a simple, high-impact customization that reinforces player identity and makes for powerful imagery during media days and recruiting tours.

-These customization options aren’t just cosmetic—they’re strategic investments in recruiting and team culture that consistently pay dividends.
-Programs that invest in professional locker room design close recruits at higher rates and build stronger team bonds through the shared experience of a quality facility.
+These customization options are strategic investments in recruiting and team culture.
+In our experience, programs that invest in professional locker room design close recruits at higher rates and build stronger team bonds through the shared experience of a quality facility.

 Ventilation and Odor Control in Texas Heat

-Football equipment is one of the most challenging odor-management problems in all of sports.
+Football equipment is one of the toughest odor-management problems in sports.
 Shoulder pads, helmets, and practice gear absorb sweat through every practice and game, and Texas summer temperatures accelerate bacterial growth that creates persistent odors.

 Proper ventilation in locker design is the first line of defense.
-PlayerStall lockers include ventilation gaps in locker doors and side panels that allow air circulation around equipment—a critical feature that metal locker designs often neglect in favor of solid-panel aesthetics.
-This airflow prevents the moisture buildup that causes both odor and equipment degradation.
+Our lockers include ventilation gaps in doors and side panels that allow air circulation around equipment.
+This is a critical feature that metal locker designs often neglect in favor of solid-panel aesthetics.
+The airflow prevents moisture buildup that causes both odor and equipment degradation.

 Best practices for Texas football programs: